The Impending Crisis of the South: Political impact

 A version of it was published in German translation in 1860.

-With the approach of the 1860 presidential election, to help the Republican Party a Compendium version appeared in July 1859; it was an abridgement that kept the statistics but watered down some of the confrontational rhetoric.
+With the approach of the 1860 presidential election, to help the Republican Party a Compendium or Compend version appeared in July 1859; it was an abridgement that kept the statistics but watered down some of the confrontational rhetoric.
 Sixty-eight Republican members of Congress endorsed it.
 By December 1859, 500 copies a day were being sold.

 This version met with fierce opposition.
 Possession of a copy was treated as a criminal offense in most of the South.
 Distributors of the book were arrested, and three men in Arkansas were hanged for possession of it.

-Congress convened on December 5, 1859.
-The House of Representatives was unable to conduct any business until February 1, 1860, because the body was so divided that it was unable to elect a speaker.
-Helper's book was the only topic.
+Congress convened on December 5, 1859, but the House of Representatives was unable to conduct any business until February 1, 1860, because it was unable to elect a Speaker of the House after a Congressman, John Bullock Clark of Missouri, floated a resolution that no one who had endorsed the Compendium could be chosen.
+This would knock one of the previously favored candidates, John Sherman of Ohio, out of contention, along with 67 other Republican Congressman.
+Balloting ceased as uncontrolled debate about Helper's book and Clark's resolution consumed the House.
 During the "ill-tempered and acrimonious election for Speaker of the House, the second longest in congressional history ... southern politicians refused to accept as Speaker anyone who had supported Helper".
-Another source says it was the longest dispute, with 44 elections for speaker.
+(Another source says it was the longest dispute, with 44 elections for speaker.)
+Eventually a compromise non-entity was selected by a margin of 1 vote.

-In 1860, Louis F. Schade published an 80 page rebuttal, A Book for the "Impending Crisis!"
+In 1860, Louis F. Schade published an 80-page rebuttal to Helper's book, A Book for the "Impending Crisis!"
 Appeal to the Common Sense and Patriotism of the People of the United States.
 "Helperism" Annihilated!
 The "Irrepressible Conflict" and Its Consequences!.